 Using our modeling approach described below, we can analyze the growth of any hydrated cluster.
 Because we are interested in the role of water in the formation of large biological molecules from smaller constituents in pre-biotic environments, we illustrate our approach with glycine.
 The challenges encountered and tools needed to address those research questions are very similar to those involved in the study of atmospheric aerosols and prenucleation clusters5-15.
 Here, we examine hydrated glycine clusters starting from an isolated glycine molecule followed by a series of stepwise additions of up to five water molecules.
 The final goal is to calculate the equilibrium concentrations of Gly(H2O)n=0-5 clusters in the atmosphere at room temperature at sea-level and a relative humidity (RH) of 100 %.

-A small number of these subnanometer molecular clusters grow into a metastable critical cluster (1-3 nm in diameter) either by adding other vapor molecules or coagulating on existing clusters.
+A small number of these sub-nanometer molecular clusters grow into a metastable critical cluster (1-3 nm in diameter) either by adding other vapor molecules or coagulating on existing clusters.
 These critical clusters have a favorable growth profile leading to the formation of much larger (up to 50-100 nm) cloud condensation nuclei (CCN), which directly affect the precipitation efficiency of clouds as well their ability to reflect incident light.
 Therefore, having a good understanding of the thermodynamics of molecular clusters and their equilibrium distributions should lead to more accurate predictions of the impact of aerosols on the global climate.

 A descriptive model of aerosol formation requires accurate thermodynamics of molecular cluster formation.
 The computation of accurate thermodynamics of molecular cluster formation requires the identification of the most stable configurations, which involves finding the global and local minima on the cluster’s potential energy surface (PES)16.
 This process is called configurational sampling and can be achieved through a variety of techniques, including those based on molecular dynamics (MD)17-20, Monte Carlo (MC)21,22, and genetic algorithms (GA)23-25.

 Different protocols have been developed over the years to obtain the structure and thermodynamics of atmospheric hydrates at a high level of theory.
-These protocols differed in the choice of (i) configurational sampling method, (ii) nature of low-level method used in the configurational sampling, and (iii) the hierarchy of higherlevel methods used to refine the results in the subsequent steps.
+These protocols differed in the choice of (i) configurational sampling method, (ii) nature of low-level method used in the configurational sampling, and (iii) the hierarchy of higher-level methods used to refine the results in the subsequent steps.

 The configurational sampling methods included chemical intuition26, random sampling27,28, molecular dynamics (MD)29,30, basin hopping (BH)31, and genetic algorithm (GA)24,25,32.
 The most common low-level methods employed with these sampling methods are force fields or semi-empirical models such as PM6, PM7 and SCC-DFTB.
 These are often followed by DFT calculations with increasingly larger basis sets and more reliable functionals from the higher rungs of Jacob’s ladder33.
 In some cases, these are followed by higher level wavefunction methods such as MP2, CCSD(T), and the cost efficient DLPNO-CCSD(T)34,35.